 I stood the washer upright in the boot of my car, and despite several roundabouts and speed humps, the Fontus was stable.
 I also tested it lying flat with a full tank of water, and nothing leaked, and so it looks like transporting it with a full tank works OK.

-Since this is cordless (and hose-less), you are limited in power and water supply, so this isn’t a device where you just stand back and blast whatever you are cleaning.
-That approach is often not the best for cleaning many things anyway, as a powerful waterjet can cause a lot of damage.
+Since this is cordless (and hose-less), you are limited in power and water supply, so this isn't a device where you stand back and blast whatever you are cleaning.
+That approach is often not the best for cleaning many things, as a powerful waterjet can cause much damage.

-Instead, with the Bosch Fontus, you use the brush with a bit of water and spray off afterward.
+Instead, with the Bosch Fontus, you use the brush with a bit of water and spray off afterwards.

-Our caravan had been cleaned with a proper caravan wash not too long ago but was soon looking dirty again from being towed.
+Our caravan had been cleaned with a proper caravan wash not too long ago but soon looked dirty again from being towed.

 It didn't take me too long with the Fontus to get the caravan looking as good as new again.

-I had used just over half the tank of water by the time I had cleaned half the caravan, so I was interested to see if it would last the whole van.
+I had used just over half the tank of water when I had cleaned half the caravan, so I was interested to see if it would last the whole van.
 Fortunately, it did.
-However, if your caravan is somewhere where there isn’t a tap, then you might want to take some extra water with you.
+However, if your caravan is somewhere without a tap, you might want to take some extra water with you.